Version: 1.2

 Data Subjects whose Personal Data may be processed include:

-- Customer's employees and contractors (users of the Service)
+- Customer’s employees, contractors, and authorized users (users of the Service)

-- Individuals whose data exists in Customer's monitored data sources
+- Individuals whose data exists in Customer’s monitored data sources, to the extent such data is processed as metadata[web:41]

 D. Types of Personal Data

-- Usage Data: IP address, browser information, feature usage
+- Usage Data: IP address, browser information, device identifiers, feature usage, session data

 E. Sensitive Data